loveencounterflow/timetunnel/README.md

-# TunnelText
+# TimeTunnel

-TunnelText is a helper module for text processing tasks where certain portions of a given text should be hidden from the view of some text processing functions.
+TimeTunnel is a helper module for text processing tasks where certain portions of a given text should be hidden from the view of some text processing functions.
 For example, let's assume you wanted to parse some Markdown text and you already have a parsing function, `html = P.parse text`.